PALS Chapter 3 Basic Life Support Practice Test 2025

 Basic Life Support (BLS) utilizes CPR and cardiac defibrillation when an Automated External Defibrillator (AED) is available.
 BLS is the life support method with limited access to advanced interventions such as medications and monitoring devices.
 Generally, BLS is performed until the emergency medical services (EMS) arrive to provide a higher level of care.

 High-quality CPR is the foundation of BLS and PALS interventions in every setting.
-High-quality CPR gives the child or infant the best chance of survival by circulating to the heart, brain, and other organs until spontaneous circulation (ROSC) is restored.
+High-quality CPR gives the child or infant the best chance of survival by circulating blood to the heart, brain, and other organs until spontaneous circulation (ROSC) is restored.

 PALS Basic Life Support Practice Test